ksgwxfan/climate-parser/README.md

 ### Roadmap

-* For CSV's that are combined, somehow make note of the station that an attribute is pulled from
-* Add CSV-output keyword arguments for the report functions
-* Include SNWD (Snow Depth) in rankings (would primarily be beneficial in `dayRank` and `weekRank`)
 * Add a record threshold for the ranking functions; truncating after a certain amount
   * if applied, it really would only have an effect on rain-days and snow-days as there are a lot of ties, and such the report can look very sloppy
-* Improvement of report aesthetics
-  * add "--" for redundant snow values of 0 across all reports
 * I know I need to comment more in the code
 * Include least-snowiest years in year functions
-* Add ranks to month and year Stats functions
-  * yearStats could have a 2-row (6-month per row) summary
-* Value Search Statistics (some way that you can search for 90degree-plus days; days/months with x-amount or more of precip)
-* Revamp month and year stats functions to give broader-base of data; more of a table-summary, perhaps
 * Make an annual Average Temperatures Graph; daily and day-centered weekly; day-centered monthly
 * Check reports and ranks for unnecessary exclusions (i.e. max amount of rain and snow days/amts)
-* Remove `checkdate` calls from customStats
 * on all stats functions, consider also outputting the temperature quantity if different than total recordqty
 * in `errorStats`, account for times when `SNWD` goes up without any `SNOW` in the recent record
 * consider adding a max snow depth for week/month/year output?